wso2/docs-is/en/docs/learn/configuring-the-bpm-profile-of-wso2-ei-as-a-workflow-engine.md

     cd <EI_HOME>/bin
     ./business-process.sh
     ```
-7. To test if the BPM profile has been configured properly to the Identity Server, create a user in the WSO2 Identity Server Management Console.
+7. To test if the BPM profile has been configured in WSO2 Identity Server, create a user in the WSO2 Identity Server Management Console.
 Now when you navigate to the list of users in Business Process Server Management Console, the user created previously should be present.

 ### What's Next?